 Partnership with SOCOTEC UK and FEDCAP

-SOCOTEC is the UK's leading provider of testing, inspection, and certification services, with comprehensive solutions in the Infrastructure, Environment & Safety, Environmental Science and Building & Real Estate sectors.
+SOCOTEC is the UK's leading provider of testing, inspection, and certification services, with comprehensive solutions in the Infrastructure, Environment & Safety, Environmental Science, Building & Real Estate and Advisory sectors.

 FEDCAP – IPES made initial contact with SOCOTEC in late 2021.
 Becky Smith, Occupational Inclusion Specialist (OIS), delivered presentations on the IPES programme to the HR, learning and development and recruitment teams.

 SOCOTEC presented opportunities that would be suitable for the IPES contract.

 Linda Matthews, Head of Talent and Development, expressed: “We are excited to look at partnership opportunities with FEDCAP.
 There is a lot of potential for SOCOTEC to demonstrate ways in which we can support people to come into our organisation.”